Texas Sexual Assault Laws

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 A sexual assault conviction could impact you for the rest of your life, to say nothing of the long potential prison sentence.
 If you've been charged with sexual assault, you'll need experienced defense counsel to help protect your reputation and freedom.
-Contact a local attorney for a free initial case review to discuss your defense options and learn how they can help.
+Contact an experienced Texas defense attorney today and learn how they can help.